 Through studying this course you will have

 - developed the competencies required to perform effectively at management level in the cleaning industry

 - developed knowledge and understanding of legal contexts and constraints and enterprise practice

-- a sound legal background for those who intend to undertake further academic study in this or a related field
+- a sound legal background if you intend to undertake further academic study in this or a related field

 - developed the skills required to manage environmental cleaning related issues in a variety of contexts